Veridise/sp1-llzk/README.md

 }
 ```

-See the `examples` directory for more examples of how to use the crate.
+See the `air-llzk/examples` directory for more examples of how to use the crate.
 To run a particular example do `cargo run --example <example_name>`.

 ### Supported output formats